LieutenantLark/blix/README.md

     colors: ['#6434E9', '#2C7CE5', '#49CC5C', '#F8C421', '#FB6640', '#F82553']
 };
 ```
-`variations` corresponds to how many color indices there are in the array, and `multiplier` decides how many particles spawn per color index (e.g. 8 * 6 = 48).
+`variations` corresponds to how many color indices present in the `colors` array, while `multiplier` decides how many particles spawn per color index (e.g. 8 * 6 = 48).

 How the particles behave can be changed in the Particle class' init function:
 ```js